silentwhaleluo/Database-Notes/Data_Modeling.md

 Methodologies: Step by step process to execute an application
 - Waterfall
 	- Gather complete REQ (not flexible, time sensitive, Not visibility, cannot add new requirment later)
-	- Steps: Requirment Analysis --> System Design --> Implementation --> Testing --> Deployment --> Maintenance
+	- Steps:
+		1. RequirmentAnalysis
+		2. SystemDesign
+		3. Implementation
+		4. Testing
+		5. Deployment
+		6. Maintenance
-- Agile (Parallel)
+		7. - Agile (Parallel)
 	Not a specific method.
 It's a principle , guide lines, or rules
-	1. Work is divided into sprints short -small ,portion of work developed at a fast pace ( < 4 weeks)
+	1. Work is divided into **sprints** short -small ,portion of work developed at a fast pace ( < 4 weeks)
-	2. Instead of documentation agles uses user stories(seperate sotries not the whole requirments)
+	2. Instead of documentation agles uses user **stories** (seperate sotries not the whole requirments)
-	3. Each sprint prouides usable delivery which improves visibility to users
+	3. Each sprint provides **usable** delivery which improves **visibility** to users
-			4. Because of earlier visibility to user, we can incorporate user feed back
+	4. Because of earlier visibility to user, we can incorporate user **feedback**
 - Scrum(one kind of Agile)
 	- Meetings:
 		1. Sprint plan(Begining of the sprint,prepare and plan the sprint, set sprint goal and sprint backlog)